 Dr. Hari Keshava is a UCI Health thoracic surgeon who specializes in disorders of the chest, including lung cancer, metastatic lung cancer, mesothelioma, esophageal cancer and malignancies of the thymus.
 His clinical focus also includes gastroesophageal reflux disease (GERD), mediastinal malignancies, tracheal diseases and chest wall deformities.

-Keshava’s research has been published in numerous peer-reviewed journals, including the Annals of Surgery, the Annals of Thoracic Surgery and the World Journal of Surgery.
+His research interests include outcomes in lung cancer, esophageal cancer and mesothelioma, as well as cancer survivorship, cancer detection devices and health policy.
+He is the author or co-author of numerous research articles in peer-reviewed journals, including the European Journal of Surgical Oncology, the Annals of Thoracic Surgery and the World Journal of Surgery.
 He also has made presentations at national and international conferences, including the American College of Surgeons and the American Association for Thoracic Surgery.

 Keshava sees patients at UCI Medical Center in Orange.